Prime-TITAN-CameraMan/termux-desktops/Documentation/native/termux_native.md

 <br>

 ## First Steps <a name=first-steps-termux></a>
-Mame sure you've both Termux and Termux X11 installed.
+Make sure you've both Termux and Termux X11 installed.
 If didn't, install it from the link:
 > [!WARNING]
 > (NEVER USE THE GOOGLE PLAY STORE VERSION OF TERMUX AS IT IS OUTDATED)
 - [Install Termux from GitHub repository](https://github.com/termux/termux-app/releases)